 The purpose of an FTP test is to find your maximum sustainable power output.
-Within TrainerRoad, we do this through our Ramp Test.
-In order to gain an accurate FTP estimation, riders will need to ride until they can't.
-In other words, the TrainerRoad Ramp Test will take you until failure.
-The test will continue as far as you can go until you either stop pedaling or pause the workout.
+At TrainerRoad, we do this through the Ramp Test.
+The TrainerRoad Ramp Test is designed to take you until failure in order to gain an accurate FTP estimation.
+The test will continue until you either stop pedaling or pause the workout.
 It will then automatically calculate your FTP and drop you into a recovery interval.

 How It's Calculated

-After completing the Ramp Test, we calculate your FTP using a 75% reduction to your highest 1-minute of power.
+After completing the Ramp Test, we calculate your FTP taking 75% to your highest 1-minute of power.
 Again, every second matters, so even if you only progress partly through your last step, it will affect the outcome.

 Testing on a Smart Trainer vs. Traditional Trainer